tonyphanho/Tony-Ho-Project/README.md

 - I added my ip [73.81.30.82]

 Machines within the network can only be accessed by [Jump-Box through SSH].
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?
-Jump-box 10.0.0.14
+- Jumpbox [10.0.0.8]

 A summary of the access policies in place can be found in the table below.